Clay County Residential Master Building Permit Program for Repetitive Home Construction

 • Foundation plan

-• Truss layout sheet compatible with roof plan
+• Truss layout sheet compatible with the roof plan

 • Typical wall sections from foundation to roof